Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

     instant < expiration;
 ```

 While both versions of the `IsFoodEdible` method are similar, only one of them is actually pure.
 The first overload has an implicit dependency on some external state, specifically the current system time.
-In practice, this means that evaluating the function multiple times may very well produce different results even for the same input parameter, which violates the first rule.
+In practice, this means that evaluating this function multiple times may very well produce different results even for the same input parameter, which violates the first rule.

 The other overload takes the current date and time as an explicit parameter instead and thus does not exhibit that problem.
 Regardless of whether we call that method now or ten years into the future, the result is guaranteed to always be the same for the same set of parameters.